New Style of Conservation Spans Kentucky and Tennessee Border

 In addition to their ecological importance, the forests and streams on the property influence water quality and public water supplies in portions of Bell, Knox and Leslie counties in Kentucky, and Claiborne and Campbell counties in Tennessee.
 The property provides a critical linkage between the North Cumberland Wildlife Management Area in Tennessee and the Cumberland Gap National Historic Park and Kentucky Ridge State Forest in Kentucky.
 All of these areas represent core habitat along the Cumberland-Pine Mountain corridor, which is projected to be one of the most important migratory corridors in the face of a changing climate.
 Many people currently use and enjoy the property for hiking, hunting, and other outdoor recreation pursuits.
 In taking on this project, TNC is committed to connecting its conservation work to the needs and interests of local communities.

 As is common in this region, ownership of the property is divided in two: a surface estate, which was acquired in this transaction, and a sub-surface mineral estate, which will continue to be owned by third parties.
-TNC has no control over those parties’ mining activities on the property.
+Because the mineral rights are held by third parties and subject to prior agreements, TNC has limited control over mining activities on the properties.
 TNC aims to work with regulators and mining companies using a collaborative, science-based approach to advocate for best environmental practices and restoration that can minimize the impacts of mineral extraction.

 As the surface owner, an affiliate of TNC expects to receive compensation for any impacts these existing mining operations have on the property’s forests and infrastructure, and can direct those funds to restoration and conservation activities on the property.
 In addition, the surface owner is expected to receive royalties, which the affiliate plans to contribute in their entirety to third-party community organizations to support local economic and community development efforts.